krzentner/language-world/data/text-davinci-003/chain_py_md/reach-wall-2.py.md

-Then,
+The program should be as follows:

 ```
 # reach-wall: reach to the target location with a short wall in the way
-# def reach_wall(robot):
+def reach_wall(robot):
     # Steps:
-    #  1. Reach up above the wall
+    #  1. Put gripper above the top of the wall
+    #  2. Push gripper into the wall
-    #  2. Reach around the wall to the desired target
+    #  3. Reach around the wall to the target
+    # First, put the gripper above the wall.
+    if check("the robot's gripper is not above the top of the wall"):
+        robot.put("gripper above the top of the wall")
-    # If the robot's gripper is not above the wall, move it up above the wall.
+    # If the gripper isn't near the wall, move it in further to start pushing.
-    if check("the robot's gripper is not above the wall"):
+    if check("the robot's gripper is not near the wall"):
-        robot.reach("above the wall")
+        robot.push("gripper into the wall")
-    # Try to reach around the wall to the target location.
+    # When the gripper is near the wall, reach around the wall to the target.
-    if check("the robot's gripper is above the wall"):
+    if check("the robot's gripper is near the wall"):
-        robot.reach("around the wall to goal")
+        robot.reach("around the wall to the target")
 ```